JunaidMerchant/JunaidMerchant.github.io/_pages/about.md

 [LinkedIn](https://www.linkedin.com/in/junaid-s-merchant/)

 I am a data analyst with the Big Data for Health Equity (BD4HE) team at the University of Maryland.
-My work examines teen mental health using advanced multilevel modeling, novel data science applications, and large-scale public health datasets.
-Before I joined the Epidemiology and Biostatistics Department, my background is in the psychological sciences and I have over a decade of experience in cognitive neuroscience research.
-I am driven by a tireless curiosity for tackling hight impact questions about how our social worlds shape us through cutting-edge approaches.
+My work examines health inequities using advanced multilevel modeling, novel data science applications, and large-scale public health datasets.
+Before I joined the Epidemiology and Biostatistics Department, my background was in the psychological sciences and I have over a decade of experience in cognitive neuroscience research.
+I am driven by a tireless curiosity for tackling high-impact questions about how our social worlds shape us through cutting-edge approaches.

 ## Education